Nano1337/multimodal-clinical/README.md

 - Do more HPO/read other paper configs to improve baseline perf
 - Incorporate OGM-GE testing to every dataset
 - Incorporate QMF testing to every dataset
+- Create inference script with config to run testing only

 Haoli's Personal Stuff:
 - Clean up useless ckpts in each subfolder since they're all supposed to be in the data folder now